 The return value of TransactionContextManager.\\enter\\ is a psycopg2.extras.RealDictCursor.
 Any positional and keyword arguments to our constructor are passed through to the cursor constructor.
 When the block starts, the Connection underlying the cursor is checked out of the connection pool and autocommit is set to False.
 If the block raises an exception, the Connection is rolled back.
 Otherwise it's committed.
-In either case, autocommit is restored to True and the Connection is put back in the pool.
+In either case, the cursor is closed, autocommit is restored to True, and the Connection is put back in the pool.

-${f class}$ postgres.ConnectionContextManager (pool)
+class postgres.ConnectionContextManager(pool)

-Instantiated once per get connection call.
+Instantiated once per get\connection call.